develprr/metamatic-framework/README.md

 ### The System Event CONNECT

-A very useful thing to know about Metamatic is that every time a component is connected to a store or state, Metamatic automatically fires a system event to inform anybody who listens that a component has been connected to a store or a state.
+A very useful thing to know about Metamatic™ is that every time a component is connected to a store or state, Metamatic™ automatically fires a system event to inform anybody who listens that a component has been connected to a store or a state.

 Consider that you connect a React component to a store such as: